 ISDS, or Information Systems and Decision Sciences, is the study of technology, business processes, people and organizations, and the relationships among them.
 ISDS students develop skills in project management, data management, structured thinking, and management of IT resources.
 ISDS graduates place in various types of career roles.
 ISDS is a people-oriented field with an emphasis on service through technology.

-To earn a Bachelor of Science in entrepreneurship, students are required to complete a minimum of 150 hours by pairing the entrepreneurship degree with any other Bachelor's from LSU.
-Anyone pursuing this track will: study how to operate, grow, and manage his or her own business; learn how to be creative, innovative, and entrepreneurial in an existing organization; learn how to generate new wealth and create social change that results in improved quality-of-life, greater morale, and economic freedom in the development of his or her community.
+Entrepreneurship is all about developing an entrepreneurial mindset.
+Students will learn: how to operate, grow, and manage a business; how to be creative, innovative, and entrepreneurial in an existing organization; how to generate new wealth and create social change that results in improved quality of life, greater morale, and economic freedom in the development of their community and economy.

 The Bachelor of Science in management is a 120-hour program that teaches students to: evaluate a firm’s competitive environment; evaluate a firm's resources and capabilities; identify important managerial issues; address issues of implementation; and communicate managerial issues and arguments effectively.